The Shed Registry

 Hire contractors with proven speed-of-removal metrics

 The single most effective strategy is selecting a contractor with a documented track record of completing work within the 90-day permit cycle.
+The guide on fast sidewalk shed removal contractors in NYC covers what to look for.
 The Shed Registry tracks permit volume, borough coverage, and historical permit data for NYC sidewalk shed contractors.
+Before signing a contract, verify the contractor's DOB credentials.

 Contractors with high active permit counts and demonstrated permit closures are preferable to those with long-running open permits.
-The contractor directory provides these data points for every registered firm.
+The contractor registry provides these data points for every registered firm.

 Borough-specific factors also matter.
 Contractors with deep experience in a specific borough understand local DOB office processing times, inspection scheduling patterns, and common delay factors.